-(This article offers detailed explanation on fixed and floating exchange rates/ Real Effective Exchange Rate (REER) and effects on our Foreign Trade and Internal Economy on devaluation or depreciation of Rupee.
-The article also elucidates on advantage and disadvantage of devaluation or depreciation of a currency.)
+(The article offers a detailed explanation of fixed and floating exchange rates/ Real Effective Exchange Rates (REER) and their effects on our Foreign Trade and Internal Economy on the devaluation or depreciation of the Rupee.
+The article also elucidates the advantages and disadvantages of devaluation or depreciation of a currency.)

-There are two kinds of currency exchange system viz. fixed rate (pegged rate) of exchange system and floating exchange rate system (also known as Real Effective Exchange Rate (REER) adopted by the countries across the world.
+There are two kinds of currency exchange systems viz. fixed-rate (pegged rate) exchange systems and floating exchange rate systems (also known as Real Effective Exchange Rate (REER) adopted by countries across the world.

 In a fixed exchange rate system, the monetary authority of a country fixes the value of its currency.
-The central bank of the country will keep a high level of foreign reserves with it, by buying or selling own currency in the foreign exchange market to maintain the rate of national currency relevant to a specific foreign currency or Gold.
-The purpose of maintaining fixed exchange rate is to keep the value of national currency within a very narrow band and not allowing it to float against other currencies.
+The central bank of the country will keep a high level of foreign reserves with it, by buying or selling its own currency in the foreign exchange market to maintain the rate of national currency relevant to a specific foreign currency or Gold.
+The purpose of maintaining a fixed exchange rate is to keep the value of the national currency within a very narrow band and not allow it to float against other currencies.
 However, when a country’s production costs are high, its goods and services become more expensive abroad than its competitors and lose competitiveness countries may officially lower the value of their currency.
 Such a strategy is used to gain a competitive edge in global trade and reduce sovereign debt burdens.
 The devaluation of a currency increases exports of the country because its goods and services will cost less in the international market.
-This process of officially lowering the value of a currency is called devaluation of the currency.
+This process of officially lowering the value of a currency is called the devaluation of the currency.
 Devaluation prevails under the fixed exchange rate regime.

-Now we understood that depreciation or devaluation of a currency indicate that the value of an official currency of a country is lowered against a foreign currency, but in different methods.
+Now we understood that depreciation or devaluation of a currency indicates that the value of an official currency of a country is lowered against a foreign currency but in different methods.

-Effects on our Foreign Trade and Internal Economy on devaluation or depreciation of Rupee:
+Effects on our Foreign Trade and Internal Economy on devaluation or depreciation of the Rupee:

-The devaluation/ depreciation of a currency will be the advantage to the exporters and disadvantage to the importers of that country.
-Let us take an example of Rupee value is devalued/depreciated from Rs.65/$ to Rs.70/$.
-In the above case, an exporter gets Rs.500/- more for export of commodity worth 100 dollars as he gets Rs.5 more for each dollar.
-In the contrast, an importer has to pay Rs.500 more for the commodity worth 100 dollars imported by him.
-Thus, exporters having the advantage of the devaluation of Rupee can afford to sell their products abroad at the lower rate in terms of foreign currency.
-Hence, devaluation of Rupee makes Indian goods cheaper in foreign countries (provided the country of peers of our exporters does not devalue their currency to compete with our products).
-Although devaluation/depreciation of national currency would some extent improve competitiveness in foreign trade, there is a danger that continuous downfall in Rupee value, together with high inflation in our economy can cause foreign investors’ loss of confidence in our currency, which may lead to the capital flight of foreign investments.
+The devaluation/ depreciation of a currency will be an advantage to the exporters and a disadvantage to the importers of that country.
+Let us take an example of the Rupee value devalued/depreciated from Rs.78/$ to Rs.83/$.
+In the above case, an exporter gets Rs.500/- more for the export of a commodity worth 100 dollars as he gets Rs.5 more for each dollar.
+In contrast, an importer has to pay Rs.500 more for a commodity worth 100 dollars imported by him.
+Thus, exporters having the advantage of the devaluation of the Rupee can afford to sell their products abroad at a lower rate in terms of foreign currency.
+Hence, the devaluation of the Rupee makes Indian goods cheaper in foreign countries (provided the country of peers of our exporters does not devalue their currency to compete with our products).
+Although devaluation/depreciation of national currency would some extent improve competitiveness in foreign trade, there is a danger that continuous downfall in Rupee value, together with high inflation in our economy can cause foreign investors’ loss of confidence in our currency, which may lead to to the capital flight of foreign investments.

-Many studies by the experts reveal that Indian exports were highly sensitive to global trade conditions and somewhat sensitive to the exchange rate.
-The people having knowledge of Indian export also opine that the current Indian export slowdown is perhaps due to slowing down of global trade and not because of overvalued Rupee.
-Therefore, the devaluation of Rupee may not help much to boost the exports of our country.
-In such circumstances, the weak Rupee does not guarantee the improvement in our exports or the dramatic shrink in the level of our trade deficit.
-(Trade deficit occurs where the value of country’s imports exceeds its exports, which is also known as trade gap/negative balance/trade imbalance).
-However it is unquestionable that the weak Rupee raises the cost of our imports particularly prices of Petrol, Gold etc. and that would stoke inflation in our economy.
+Many studies by experts reveal that Indian exports were highly sensitive to global trade conditions and somewhat sensitive to the exchange rate.
+The people having knowledge of Indian export also opine that the current Indian export slowdown is perhaps due to the slowing down of global trade and not because of overvalued Rupee.
+Therefore, the devaluation of the Rupee may not help much to boost the exports of our country.
+In such circumstances, the weak Rupee does not guarantee an improvement in our exports or a dramatic shrink in the level of our trade deficit.
+(Trade deficit occurs when the value of a country’s imports exceeds its exports, which is also known as a trade gap/negative balance/trade imbalance).
+However, it is unquestionable that the weak Rupee raises the cost of our imports particularly prices of Petrol, Gold, etc., and that would stoke inflation in our economy.